Qc-17/LINE/README.md

 ### What is LINE?

 LINE is an interpreted programming language designed to be understandable and easy to learn.
-Its syntax is in Italian, verbose and nominative — every construct says exactly what it does.
+Its keywords are in English, verbose and nominative — every construct says exactly what it does, making it readable almost like natural text.

 A LINE program is saved in a file with the `.line` extension and executed by the interpreter, available in the browser with no installation required.